Last Updated on

 How is Vitamin D Deficiency Treated in Kids?

-- Stoss therapy or high dose Vitamin D therapy is recommended when the deficiency is severe.
+- Stoss therapy or high dose Vitamin D therapy can help when the deficiency is severe.
+But checking with a doctor is a must before trying this therapy.

-- It may be recommended to take calcium and phosphorous supplements or multivitamins to help build stronger bones.
+- It may be recommended to take calcium and phosphorous supplements along with Vitamin D to help build stronger bones.

-- Allow your child to play in the sun daily, unprotected and bare bodied, for a little while.
+- Allow your child to play outdoors in sunlight daily.

 - If the deficiency is present the paediatrician will advice Vitamin D supplements for kids from the first day of life itself.